 Legally adopting your child also allows them to be covered by your health insurance and benefit from intestate inheritance rights if you die without a will.
 If your marriage ends or your spouse becomes incapacitated or dies, you will retain the right to seek custody and remain in the child’s life.

 To complete a stepparent adoption in North Carolina, you must present several key documents like your marriage certificate and the child’s birth certificate.

 If you used an anonymous sperm or egg donor, these parties usually waive their parental rights prior to the child’s conception when they donated at the bank or clinic.
 If you used a known donor, you will likely need that person to consent to the adoption.

 For couples married less than 2 years and for children who are under 2 years old, a court report will be required, and that includes an application process and visits from a social worker.
 It feels a little awkward to have a social worker visit your home, but there are plenty of agencies out there that support LGBT families and try to make it as comfortable as possible.

 So the only was that a non-biological./legal parent can get permanent and portable parental rights to the child they conceived with a same sex partner is to complete a stepparent adoption (or a PreBirth Order for male couples in certain circumstances).

-If you are in a same sex relationship and you’re concerned about the stability of your parental rights, contact Haas Tharrington, P.A. for a free confidential consultation.
+If you are in a same sex relationship and you’re concerned about the stability of your parental rights, contact Haas & Associates, P.A. for confidential consultation.
 We take pride in helping LGBT couples expand their families, and welcome the opportunity to help you with your parenthood goals.